 3.5.1 Buildings with a gross floor area greater than 20,000 square feet shall comply with the green building design goals defined by the State for each project.
-The green building design goals for projects involving a building with a gross floor area greater than 20,000 square feet shall include compliance with ASHRAE/IESNA Standard 90.1 with regard to energy efficiency, a focused intent to minimize water consumption (targeting both plumbing fixture selection and landscape design), and recycling of at least 50% of all construction waste material.
+The green building design goals for projects involving a building with a gross floor area greater than 20,000 square feet shall, as a minimum, include compliance with ASHRAE Standard 90.1-2010, a 20% reduction in water consumption beyond the requirements of the Energy Policy Act of 1992 (targeting both plumbing fixture selection and landscape design), and recycling of at least 50% of all construction waste material.